What happens now that the UK has a withdrawal agreement?

 The ICO will not be the regulator for any European-specific activities caught by the EU version of the GDPR, although we hope to continue working closely with European supervisory authorities.

-For more information on how this affects your data protection obligations and what you need to do, read Leaving the EU – 6 steps to take.
+For more information on how this affects your data protection obligations and what you need to do, read Data Protection if there’s a no-deal Brexit.

-What will the UK data protection law be if we leave without a deal?
+What will the UK data protection law be?

 The Data Protection Act 2018 (DPA 2018), which currently supplements and tailors the GDPR within the UK, will continue to apply.

-The government also intends to incorporate the provisions of the GDPR directly into UK law if we leave the EU without a deal, to sit alongside the DPA 2018.
+The provisions of the GDPR will be incorporated directly into UK law from the end of the transition period, to sit alongside the DPA 2018.

 Is the ICO's GDPR guidance still relevant?

 Yes.
 We expect UK data protection law to be aligned with the GDPR, so you should continue to use our existing guidance.
-Following the approach in our guidance will help you comply now and after we exit the EU (or after the end of any transitional period, if the UK agrees a deal).
+Following the approach in our guidance will help you comply now and after the end of the transitional period.

 We will continue to keep our guidance under review and update it where necessary.